Purple Martin

 First, the adult birds can't fit properly into a 6" space (very comfortably).
 8 just doesn't go into 6.

 Second, if both parents are in the compartment at the same time, then that's 4" used up of the 6" width that's available.
 That leaves only enough room for 'one' more bird.
 But the average clutch for a pair of martins is approx 4 to 5 young.
 (Numbers taken from houses with larger compartments).
 Therefore; where are all the other young birds going to stay.
 One baby per adult pair isn't even enough to sustain the species from natural attrition.
 Recent research has shown that martins will double their clutch size when compartments are enlarged.
-Today, it's highly recommended that the small compartments in the aluminum houses be enlarged to 6" x 6" x 12" by removing the middle panel and turning two compartments into one.
+Today, it's highly recommended that the small compartments in the aluminum houses (and many other houses on the market) be enlarged to 6" x 6" x 12" by either removing the rear middle panel or drilling a 2" diameter hole in it, and turning two compartments into one.
 Some aluminum houses are designed in the octagonal shape and enlarging this form of housing is very difficult.
+In this version, every other 'side' panel has to be removed so the compartment can be enlarged 'side ways'.

-Third, the round entrance hole is no longer the recommended type of hole to use for purple martins.
+Third, the round 2" entrance hole is no longer the recommended type of hole to use for purple martins.
 Again, recent research has shown that the major majority of European Starlings cannot access the new crescent shaped entrance holes.
 This one discovery alone has changed the entire purple martin hobby from being a pain to being enjoyable again.
 No longer does the landlord have to fight off all the starlings that are constantly trying to take over his housing.
 With this one species held at bay, the landlord can now concentrate on the other pest species, the English House Sparrow.
+Because they are smaller, they can easily enter the SREH entrances so trapping, shooting, whatever it takes is required to control them.

 And four, the deeper compartments allow for the martins to back out of the way when danger comes calling.
 With the smaller compartment sizes, the martins are in easy reach of predators and were easy meals.
 But with the 12" deep compartments, the martins can hide in the back and are well out of harms way.
 One more reason to make the change to larger compartments.